 Rick Nickels is a member of the firm’s Tax and Trusts and Estates practice groups.
-Rick practices at the intersection of business, tax and estate planning.
+Rick practices at the intersection of estate planning, tax and business.

-A significant portion of his practice involves advising private companies and their owners, directors and executives on an array of state and federal tax, governance and corporate matters.
-Rick regularly assists with matters ranging from early-stage structure and funding to mid-stage buyouts and divorces to late-stage exits.
-He has substantial experience in handling all phases of closely held business acquisitions, sales, mergers, restructures and divorces, with an emphasis on Tennessee and federal tax planning in connection with such transactions.
-Rick advises family-owned companies with succession and exit planning matters, including preparing buy-sell agreements, stock restriction agreements and other internal governance documents.
+His practice also includes advising private companies and their owners, as well as nonprofit companies and their directors and executives, on an array of state and federal tax, governance and corporate matters.
+Rick regularly assists business owners with issues ranging from early-stage structure and funding to late-stage exits with an emphasis on Tennessee and federal tax planning in connection with such transactions.
+He advises family-owned companies with succession and exit planning matters, including preparing limited liability company agreements, buy-sell agreements, stock restriction agreements and other internal governance documents.